myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-20T23:05:41.576Z
+>
+> Do you mean mentions only column?
+You already can do it with column settings on notifications :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-20T13:58:29.500Z
 >
 > As deck.blue evolves, so does my packages:  Synergistic Effect